 Tops & Bottoms

 Whichever you choose I recommend wearing your coat on the plane to save space in your luggage!

 A thermal base layer is one of the most important items you can pack for a winter European adventure.
 A good base layer should trap heat close to your body, while wicking moisture away.

 Just stay away from cotton which will absorb sweat and make you cold.

 On more mild days, you can skip the base layer and wear a t-shirt as your first layer.
 It’s also nice to have something short-sleeve for places that are overheated.

-A few comfy long-sleeve shirts are great for layering for your days out on the town.
+A few comfy long-sleeve shirts are great for layering on chill days spend sightseeing.

 I’m a huge advocate for packing flannels wherever you go, as they’re a convenient layer and easy to take on and off as you please.

 Sweaters are the key to looking cute and staying warm on a cold day in Europe.
 Be sure to pack some that are nice and cozy.

 There will be some days on your trip where you’ll want to look more dressed up.
 Pack a winter skirt for these times and pair with a sweater, tights and boots!